Walk with us at Girls Night Out, the sponsored walk for women. This year’s walk takes place on Saturday, 14 September.

 Next, create a JustGiving page, making sure to tell everyone why you're walking.

 Share your JustGiving page with friends and family on Facebook, Twitter and everywhere else.
 You can also share posts from our Facebook page.

-Feel like helping out?
+Would you like to help out?
 We're looking for volunteers.

 We need more than 300 people to act as stewards and marshals on the evening.
 Girls Night Out cannot run without the help of many kind volunteers.

 Who takes part?

-Here are just a few of the incredible teams that took part in last year's Girls Night Out.
+Here are just a few of the incredible teams and individuals that took part in last year's Girls Night Out.
 We're proud that many of our walkers return every year, which is helping us to make this year bigger and better than ever before.